moe9195/RubberPhysics/README.md

 # Rubber Physics

-A collection of code for modelling the mechanical behaviour of elastomers.
+A collection of methods for modelling the mechanical behaviour of elastomers.